JBakamovic/yavide/README.markdown

 * [FAQ](#faq)

-# Description
+# Introduction
-Aim of this open-source project is to develop a full-fledged IDE based on popular Vim editor.
-Its powerful plugin engine will be used as an entry point towards the implementation of features normally found in other development environments.
-Main goal will be to encompass support for all kinds of various platforms so one could always utilize a single and unified interface to develop code for either:
+Aim of this open-source project is to develop a fully-fledged IDE based on popular Vim editor reusing all of its features.
+Its powerful plugin engine will be used as an entry point towards the implementation of features normally found in other development environments and hopefully more.

+Main goal will be to build an unified interface which will provide a common environment to develop code no matter what platform is targeted for.
+I.e.:
 * `bare-metal`,
 * `RTOS`,
 * `embedded-Linux`,
 * `Android`,
 * `desktop`,
 * etc.

+Development for such a platforms is usually done in very specialized IDEs which:
+* mostly put focus on development for a particular platform
+* do not support development for any other platform
+* contain only a subset of features usually found in more advanced and mainstream IDEs
+* are not that easily extensible
+* are not free
+* etc.

+Not to mention that it gets pretty annoying to get used to a completely new environment each time your projects require you to develop code for a different platform.
+This is a pretty common scenario if you work in dynamic environments.

+Moreover, there is yet to be seen an IDE which can cope with a code base as large and as complex as Android.
+No IDE which has been set to that challenge recently was able to handle it.
+Usually, an IDE would crash at the very beginning during the source code import operation.

+What about projects (i.e. Android) containing source code written in multiple programming languages?
+IDEs present on the market usually provide support to import the source code of only a single programming language.
+This has a consequence of making the file indexing service ignore all of the source code written in other programming languages and thus making impossible to use IDE features such as `find symbol references` or `go to definition` to navigate through those parts of code.
+For example, one could easily imagine a project which features a middleware written in Java and all other platform-specific or performance-wise stuff written in some of the native programming languages such as C or C++.
+If one is employed in developing code for the whole stack, it would be very limiting to have IDE features working only for the source code type which has been selected during the import and/or project creation.
+This is an issue which has been already addressed by this IDE.

+Besides multi-platform support, this IDE will also provide a complete development environment which will incorporate all elements of good software design including the integration of:
+* test automation frameworks,
+* code documenting tools,
+* static analysis tools

 # Features